 Volumes increased considerably in 2004 due to Rumpke of Indiana's decision to drop their curbside collection program.
 As a result, a large sector of their subscribers began using the containers for their recycling needs.
-Kroger Grocery's roll-off ended January 31st of 2015, due to curbside collection being offered to residents of Columbus.
-The following chart shows the volume of recyclables dropped off at the contain-ers since 1999.
-In 2015, residents recycled 1,083,040 pounds (542 tons) of material.
+Kroger Grocery's 24/7 roll-off ended January of 2015, due to curbside collection being offered to residents of Columbus through the City's Department of Public Works.